 This course is a comprehensive, step by step blueprint that leaves no digital stone unturned.

-This is not strictly an Amazon Affiliate course, they discuss many methods for monetizing your website, but since many of the sites Jim and Ricky discuss in the training are Amazon affiliate sites I included it in the training section.
+This is not strictly an Amazon Affiliate course, they discuss many methods for monetizing your website, but since most of the sites Jim and Ricky discuss in the training are Amazon affiliate sites I included it in this training section.

 Actually getting to see the lessons in action on REAL and profitable websites really makes things CLICK for most beginners.

 Project 24 is $449, which ain’t bad as it will take you from an absolute beginner to an Amazon site-building ninja.